Ancient Indian History: Concise UPSC Notes, Key Topics & Quick Revision

 Prelims Strategy Tips

-Buddhism founded by Gautama Buddha (563–483 BCE), Jainism by Vardhamana Mahavira (599–527 BCE).
+Buddha founded Buddhism (563–483 BCE), Mahavira organized Jainism (599–527 BCE).

-Both rejected Vedic authority, yajnas, and animal sacrifices.
+Both rejected Vedic authority, Yajnas, and animal sacrifices .

-Ashoka’s patronage spread Buddhism beyond India.
+Ashoka’s patronage was key to the spread of Buddhism beyond India.

-Buddhism: Gautama Buddha and the Twelve Deeds
+Buddhism: Gautama Buddha and the Twelve Deeds (Key Events)

 Key Point